angry-bender/angry-bender.github.io/_posts/2021-04-28-WIP_Windows_Artefacts.md

 header:
   teaser: /img/zt.jpg
 ---
-# Last Updated

-15JUL21

 # Introduction

-*note this post is incomplete, apr 2021, this is quite a large playbook to replicate*

-This post aims to replicate my physical playbook on windows.
+*note this post is incomplete, Oct 2021, this is quite a large playbook to replicate* This post aims to replicate my physical playbook on windows.
 Unlike other playbooks, it is not tool centric, rather it is concept/artefact centric.

 # Scripted Environment Setup